 Commencement programs are conducted twice each year, in December and in May.
 Summer candidates are invited to the December exercises and are listed in that program.
 Information regarding programs is automatically mailed to candidates about six weeks before commencement.

-To facilitate student and faculty participation in extracurricular and cocurricular events, the schedule of day classes leaves open a common hour on Wednesdays from 11:15 a.m. to 12:40 p.m.
+To facilitate student and faculty participation in extracurricular and co-curricular events, the schedule of day classes leaves open a common hour on Mondays and Wednesdays from 1 p.m. to 2:25 p.m.

 Course Numbering System

 This Bulletin lists all the undergraduate courses offered by the University in its programs.

 Courses numbered from 1 to 199 are for undergraduates only.
 All courses below the 200 level do not carry graduate credit.

 Courses numbered 200 and above are for graduate credit.
 Frank G. Zarb School of Business courses numbered 200 and above are open only to matriculated graduate students in the School of Business and, where appropriate, in The Lawrence Herbert School of Communication and the School of Education of HCLAS .
 In addition, Zarb School of Business undergraduate students enrolled in a BBA/MBA or BBA/MS program may take two or more graduate-level courses (6-9 s.h.) under advisement as part of the undergraduate program.
 2000-level courses are graduate courses offered in conjunction with 100-level courses, for which graduate students are expected to fulfill substantially enhanced requirements.

 Course numbers with A through Z designations usually indicate that as individual subjects are selected, each is assigned a letter and added to the course number.
 The course may be taken any number of times as long as there is a different letter designation each time it is taken.
 Specific titles and course descriptions for special topics courses are available in the online class schedule.